glfw/glfw/README.md

    invalid pointer
  - [Win32] Bugfix: Some synthetic key events were reported as `GLFW_KEY_UNKNOWN` (#1623)
+ - [Win32] Bugfix: Non-BMP Unicode codepoint input was reported as UTF-16
  - [Cocoa] Added support for `VK_EXT_metal_surface` (#1619)
  - [Cocoa] Added locating the Vulkan loader at runtime in an application bundle
  - [Cocoa] Moved main menu creation to GLFW initialization time (#1649)